vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...2_deep]media/[...2]media-sync/_Docs.md

 ---
-description: This element is used to keep media states such as playback and volume in sync between multiple players.
+description: This component is used to keep media states such as playback and volume in sync between multiple players.
 ---

 ## Usage